 image: the grey horse, east boldon

 Although we know it’s illustrious for its nightlife, it’s not all about Newcastle when it comes to quality ale.
 The Grey Horse in East Boldon is a welcoming village pub situated just 2 minutes drive from Master Debonair, offering a decent meal and an incredibly extensive, quality drinks menu.

-Although the Master Debonair experience is enough to enjoy all on it’s own, we couldn’t stand the thought of not sharing the wondrous quirks our home has to offer.
+The Master Debonair experience is enough to enjoy all on it’s own, but we couldn’t stand the thought of not sharing the wondrous quirks our home has to offer.
 We’re a friendly bunch, so get in touch if you need further help planning your trip.